-Camvol promotes volunteering which is not just about traveling abroad and experiencing a different culture, but also provides work opportunities with some very well-reputed Indian and Nepali organisations, which are known both nationally and internationally.
+Camvol promotes volunteering which is not just about traveling abroad and experiencing a different culture, but also provides work opportunities with some very well-reputed Indian organisations, which are known both nationally and internationally.

 Placements will allow students to work and contribute to the ongoing development initiatives of these organisations.
 Although an eight week period is not a very long time, the exposure you will get through these placements is likely to be very rewarding.